 How Long Does Buttermilk Last

 When it comes to frozen buttermilk, like with other frozen products, the sooner you use it, the better.
-While the frozen buttermilk won’t spoil, its quality very slowly deteriorates.
+While frozen buttermilk doesn’t spoil, its quality very slowly deteriorates.
 And after like 3 to 6 months of freezing you might notice that the quality is worse than it usually was.
-That’s a typical cause of long-term freezing.
+That’s a typical effect of long-term freezing.

 |Buttermilk (unopened)||Sell-by + 1 – 2 weeks|